 In most cases, non-surgical treatment and conservative treatment is the best treatment.
 If you have recently started experiencing TMJ symptoms or have been experiencing it for a while, you might want to try JawFlex® to strengthen your jaw and make the muscle flexible to help ease the pain.
 More research is needed to determine if JawFlex® really works.
 It certainly seems so at the moment because of the loyal following of users who are seeing positive results after using the device for TMJ remedies jaw exercises.
 If you are looking for a time-tested device to help you improve the symptoms of TMJ, then JawFlex® helps you perform TMJ disc displacement exercises at any time of the day and wherever you want.
-In addition to using JawFlex® you should also apply heat to the painful areas to relieve pain and reduce the inflammation.
+In addition to using JawFlex®, you should also apply heat to the painful areas to relieve pain and reduce the inflammation.
 However, it's strongly advised that you should consult with your doctor before using our device.